artsy/energy-legacy/docs/getting_started.md

 ## Use your `.energy` file

-Authentication is a lot easier when you don't type so much, create a file in your home directory called `.energy` and it takes a collection of `key:value` lines to have the username and password set for you in the `ARLoginViewController`.
-You can use the `ARDeveloperOptions` class to react to the key value store.
-For example:
+Authentication is a lot easier when you don't type so much, try this:

 ```
-username:orta@artsymail.com
-password:this_is_not_my_actual_password
+echo 'user@example.com:shhh' > ~/.energy
 ```

+Run the app again and you'll see those values set in the text fields for email and password.
+Then, check out `ARLoginViewController` to see what magic this is!

 ## Running on Device